 ASHRAE HVAC Applications Handbook 2015 Chapter 16 Laboratories.

 National Institutes of Health - Design Requirements Manual.
+Confirm with MSU Design Representative if NIH Requirements are to be followed on a project by project basis.

 CDC-National Institutes of Health (NIH) Biosafety In Microbiological and Biomedical Laboratories, 5th Edition.